-- folder Subfolder to use when writing to a mailbox.
+folder Subfolder to use when writing to a mailbox.
 By default, a slugified version of the feed name (where spaces and special character are replaced by -) is used.
-For example, the feed named "NASA breaking news" would be stored in ~/Maildir/nasa-breaking-news/. - catchup Skip to the latest feed items.
-The feed is still read and parsed, and new feed items are added to the database, but output plugins are never called.
+For example, the feed named "NASA breaking news" would be stored in ~/Maildir/nasa-breaking-news/.